UsabilityEngineering/style-guide/README.md

 !!!
 NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# StyleGuide

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+StyleGuide offeres quick easy solutions to the age old problem of selecting good colors thatg work together

 ## UX Team Members

 * **[Will Simpson](https://usabilityengineering.github.io/ux-portfolio-wjsimpson-chico/)** - UI / UX Designer
 * **[Lukas Pecson](https://usabilityengineering.github.io/ux-portfolio-Lpecson/)** - UX Designer
-* **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!List of Person C's primary contributions!!!

 # User-Centered Design Artifacts